The-Mcorp/tca-testing-tasks/README.md

+# THIS REPO HAS BEEN ARCHIVED
+> [!IMPORTANT]
+> The work done in this repo was to assist TA with AI Coding Agent adoption.
+It is no longer needed
+---
+---
+---
 # TCA Testing Tasks

 A Vue.js and .NET 8.0 application for managing testing tasks, designed for Visual Studio on Windows.